BEGINNER LEVEL COURSES

 Safety Management II

 Build on what you learn in Safety Management I to take steps to implement a safety management system within your organization and practice techniques to measure its effectiveness.
 You will also gain insight and practical guidance on how to strengthen an existing safety management system.
-This course is the second in a three-course series for obtaining ASSP’s Certificate in Safety Management.
+This course is the second in a three-course series for obtaining ASSP’s Safety Management Certificate.

 - Practice methods for assessing the performance of a safety management system